FindoraNetwork/platform/src/components/finutils/src/common/dev/README.md

 - `-c, --checkpoint-file`, the path of you custom checkpoint file
 - `-I, --evm-chain-id`, the value of this option will be defined as `${EVM_CHAIN_ID}`
 - `-N, --validator-num`, 5 initial validators will be created by default, you can change the number by this option
+- `-T, --tendermint-bin-path`, use a custom version of the tendermint binary
+- `-A, --abcid-bin-path`, use a custom versioln of the abcid binary
 - `-E, --abcid-extra-flags`, specify extra flags
   - for example, there is a `--disable-eth-empty-blocks` flag in the `abcid` binary, and it will not be set by `fn dev` by default, you can set it like this `fn dev create -E '--disable-eth-empty-blocks'`